Lecture 4: Conditional Probabilities

 We see that indeed the expected number of \(\text{Gangs}\) increased once we conditioned on the \(\text{LOS}\) being only 1 day.

 Now, let us proceed with the formula approach.
-By applying the formula for conditional probabilities (18), we get
+By applying the formula for conditional probabilities Equation 1, we get

-Let us check the joint distribution from Lecture 3: Joint Probability:
+Let us check the joint distribution in Table 11.

 Finally, using the first row of the joint distribution to obtain the intersections from the numerator, we compute the conditional probabilities: